 Humans tend to put a lot of high expectations on themselves and to prove that they can do everything.
 The truth is, no one can do everything, nor should they.

-Here’s a great tip from Simply Business’s Lead Tech Engineer, Chris Grandoit.
-He even points out that it’s important to “give your kids the independence to get themselves ready by brushing their hair, picking out clothes, and packing their bags.”
+Here’s a great tip from Chris Grandoit, a former employee with Simply Business.
+He points out that it’s important to “give your kids the independence to get themselves ready by brushing their hair, picking out clothes, and packing their bags.”
 He further adds the emphasis of “making time to care for yourself and knowing you can’t do it all.”

 Even though you are a small business owner with a slightly different schedule from parents with other careers, it’s important to remember that you’re still pretty much doing the same thing.
 Your kids will still grow and learn some things on their own.
 As long as you’re doing your best, everything will always turn out OK!